Innovative Pedagogies for International Development, June 2021

 In this session, participants will learn about urban development in Dhaka, Bangladesh though a role playing (RP) activity.
 Participants will assume the roles of stakeholders involved in disputes about how urban development plans generate unequal access to mobility and water.
 RP is an active learning practice that enhances students’ engagement, learning responsibilities and knowledge generation and enables interactive learning (Stevens 2015).
 It also allows students to apply their theoretical insights to a ‘real-world’ context, thereby fostering learning-by-doing.
 The anticipated learning outcomes are: building participants’ understanding of the complex and contested nature of decision-making around urban development, enhancing their interest in relevant debates and fostering international development capacities such as communication with multiple stakeholders and empathy to understand others’ perspectives and lived realities (Wheeler 2006).

 Dhaka, a city of 18 million, has evolved in a largely ‘unplanned’ fashion since Bangladesh’s independence.
 It has been repeatedly ranked as among the ‘least liveable’ cities in the world by the Economist Intelligence Unit, and urban development is often shaped by donor, state and middle-class desires for an orderly ‘world class’ city.
 Millions of Dhaka’s citizens reside in slums (bostis/bastees) without secure tenure, and privatized property development is leading to a dearth of secure, affordable housing (Lata 2020).
 Slum dwellers cannot formally access public utilities including water, and rely on politically-affiliated ‘committees’ or NGOs to provide access.
-Dhaka’s slum dwellers include more than a million rickshaw pullers, who have long faced calls to ban rickshaws from middle class neighbourhoods, and have mobilised in the face of donor-led initiatives to replace rickshaws with mass transport systems which have been shown to increase inequality in other megacities.
+Dhaka’s slum dwellers include more than a million rickshaw pullers, who have long faced calls to ban rickshaws from middle-class neighborhoods and have mobilized in the face of donor-led initiatives to replace rickshaws with mass transport systems which have been shown to increase inequality in other megacities.
 Our proposed role play will allow participants to explore the global and local inequalities which shape urban development decision-making and participation processes in Dhaka, and ask what it might take to make Dhaka ‘liveable’ for the majority of residents.

 To ensure successful participant engagement, we will provide carefully prepared background, case and role biography material.
 Each role will have a dedicated ‘bio sheet’ with necessary characteristics, persona descriptions, and summaries of how real-life individuals and organizations occupying these ‘roles’ have acted in past contestations over urban space in Dhaka.
 These materials will be available via Padlet, and will include written information, images, short videos recorded by the session convenors, and links to relevant news articles for players of each role to further understand their character and position.
-A 20 minute introduction to the activity and case study will begin the session.
+A 20-minute introduction to the activity and case study will begin the session.

 Presenters and participants will share with each other what they learned in the session they attended.